MatthewPierson/PyBoot/README.md

 - Some IPSW's won't download from Apple's servers.
 Can be avoided by either picking a different iOS version or by providing a rootfs dmg in the correct folder

 - Jailbreak's don't work after downgrading.
 No current method to jailbreak devices downgraded by this method.
-Checkra1n will give OTA error when installing Cyida (Might be possible to fix) and Unc0ver fails when attempting to find kernel offsets (Probably can't fix)
+Checkra1n will give OTA error when installing Cydia (Might be possible to fix) and Unc0ver fails when attempting to find kernel offsets (Probably can't fix)

 - Some iOS versions won't boot due to SEP incompatibilities.
 I have this partially mitigated by including a check for whether SEP is compatible or not, but obviously this is bypassable.